Breage, Cornwall

 Other settlements in the parish include the villages of Ashton, Carleen and Godolphin Cross; the coastal village of Praa Sands; and the Great Work Mine.
-The ward population at the Census 2011 had increased to 4,757.
-Breage civil parish had a population increase to 3181.
+At the 2021 United Kingdom census, the parish had a population of 3,159.

 Breage is named after Saint Breaca, a missionary from Ireland (to whom the 15th-century church is dedicated) and it is in the former Kerrier District.